makoto/thefantasyeurozone2011/README.md

 - ruby = for converting data
 - coffeescript = for tiding up javascript
 - spine.js = for adding a structure
+- node.js = for serving a site
 - raphael = for svg data viz
+- heroku = for hosting